stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

     + Allowed values: one Of (`ok`, `defectiveLamp`, `columnIssue`, `brokenLantern`)
         + Or any other value meaningful to the application and not covered by the values above.
     + Attribute metadata:
-        + `dateUpdated`: Timestamp when the last update of the attribute happened.
+        + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Mandatory

 + `powerState` : Streetlight's power state.
     + Attribute type: [Text](http://schema.org/Text)
     + Attribute metadata:
-        + `dateUpdated` : Timestamp when the last update of the attribute happened.
+        + `timestamp` : Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Allowed values: one Of (`on`, `off`, `low`, `bootingUp`)
     + Optional